 Community Concern and Study Area

-For over a decade, researchers have recognized the dangers that extreme heat pose to human health, and many studies have explored its effects as well as possible mitigation strategies (McMichael et al., 2008; Harlan et al., 2013).
-The desert Southwest is increasingly at risk of increased rates of heat related illness and death due to global climate change.
-Populations in arid climates can be more acclimated to elevated temperatures; however, the elderly, the poor, the homeless, non-native English speakers, and the socially isolated are all more vulnerable to heat related illness and death (MCDPH, 2014).
-In arid climates the majority of heat related service calls are made during the monsoon season in the later summer months of July and August when elevated temperatures and high humidity are most prevalent (Golden et al., 2008).
+For over a decade, academics and decision-makers have recognized the dangers that extreme heat pose to human health and, as a result, many researchers have explored its effects as well as possible mitigation strategies (McMichael et al., 2008; Harlan et al., 2013).
+The desert ecoregions in the southwest U.S. are becoming at risk for increased rates of heat related illness and death due to global climate change.
+While populations in arid climates can be more acclimated to elevated temperatures, the elderly, the poor, the homeless, non-native English speakers, and the socially isolated are all more vulnerable to heat related illness and death (MCDPH, 2014).
+In these arid climates, the majority of heat related service calls are made during the monsoon season in the later summer months of July and August, when elevated temperatures and high humidity are most prevalent (Golden et al., 2008).

-Maricopa County, Arizona was the focal area of this study since it contains the city of Phoenix and its surrounding metropolitan areas.
-The prevalence of impervious surfaces within the city, such as concrete and asphalt, trap heat from solar radiation in a phenomenon known as the Urban Heat Island (UHI) effect.
-In a typical UHI, heat trapped during the day will be released into the lower atmosphere at night.
-Thus, the effects of the UHI are relatively greater at night than during the day (Hardegree, 2006).
+The city of Phoenix and its surrounding metropolitan areas within Maricopa County, Arizona delineate the study area for this project.
+The prevalence of impervious surfaces within the city, such as concrete and asphalt, trap heat from incoming solar radiation through a phenomenon known as the Urban Heat Island (UHI) effect.
+In a typical UHI, heat trapped during the day will be released into the lower atmosphere at night, increasing nighttime temperatures—thus, the effects of the UHI are relatively greater at night versus during the day (Hardegree, 2006).
 Elevated temperatures within Maricopa County have an adverse effect on the health of its citizens.
 In addition to causing heat stroke, elevated temperatures can lead to cramps, exhaustion, heat syncope, and can exacerbate pre-existing respiratory and circulatory conditions (Scott et al., 2004).
 According to the Maricopa County Department of Public Health (MCDPH) 2013 annual report, there were 632 confirmed heat related deaths between 2006 to 2013.

-Project Affiliation and National Application
+Project Partners and National Application Area

 In this study, the UHI effect in Maricopa County was analyzed using Aqua MODIS Land Surface Temperature data acquired during the summer months of April through October from 2006 to 2015.
-The project maintained a partnership with the Arizona Department of Health Services (ADHS), the Phoenix Heat Relief Network, the National Weather Service Phoenix Forecast Office, the Environmental Remote Sensing and Informatics Lab (ERSL) at Arizona State University (ASU), and the Center for Policy Informatics (CPI) at ASU.
+The project maintained its partnership with the Arizona Department of Health Services (ADHS), the Phoenix Heat Relief Network, the National Weather Service (NWS) Phoenix Forecast Office, the Environmental Remote Sensing and Informatics Lab (ERSL) at Arizona State University (ASU), and the Center for Policy Informatics (CPI) at ASU.
 The project objectives allowed for the creation of an automated python tool that will download MODIS data in near real-time to create heat maps of Maricopa County.
 The partners will be able to use this tool to understand spatial and temporal patterns of extreme heat events, which will better inform their heat mitigation strategies.

 III.
 Methodology